 Born in Portugal, Amália Baraona grew up in Brazil and her music is a celebration of her upbringing and formative influences, in particular from Bossa Nova...

-Later that same year, she started an extensive correspondence with the Brazilian guitarist, composer, and producer, Roberto Menescal, one of the icons of the Bossa Nova movement, which eventually led her to recording a tribute to Menescal’s music in 2012.
-This second album, "Menescantando", released in November with the label Numérica, features a fine international band with Dinko Stipaničev on guitar and clarinet, and the Italian trio who accompanied Amália in “Mulheres”-Menescal himself even guests on two tracks.
+Later that same year, living and performing in clubs and Festivals in Croatia such as BP Club, Jazz Club Gunduliceva, Bacchus, Scena Amadeo, Liburnia Jazz Festival, Amália started an extensive correspondence with Brazilian guitarist, composer, arranger and producer, Roberto Menescal, one of the icons of the Bossa Nova movement, which led her to recording a tribute to Menescal’s music in 2012 with Menescal himself guesting on two tracks.

-2015 marks the launch of Amália's 3rd CD, "3 Mundus", her second release for the label Four Records.
-"3 Mundus" was inspired by three musical worlds connected by three guitarists, and it is indeed the sound of the guitar the protagonist of the entire album with Petrit Çeku, Toni Kitanovski, Dinko Stipaničev (the latter playing also double bass, percussion, cavaquinho and clarinet), beautifully complemented by the accordion of Gent Rushi, thus creating effectively the path for Amália's voice.
+2015 marks the launch of Amália's 3rd album "3 Mundus".
+Recorded in Skopje, the album was inspired by three musical worlds connected by three guitarists, and it is indeed the sound of the guitar the protagonist of the entire album with Petrit Çeku, Toni Kitanovski, Dinko Stipaničev.